 Gold Nugget Ladies Ring "Orocal" RL958N Genuine Hand Crafted Jewelry - 14K Casting

-Gold Nugget Ring "Orocal" RL958N Genuine Hand Crafted Jewelry - One of a Kind - 14k Yellow Gold Casting - Approx. Total weight = 7.31G
+Gold Nugget Ring "Orocal" RL958N Genuine Hand Crafted Jewelry - One of a Kind - 14k Yellow Gold Casting - Approx. weight = 7.3G

 " If this is not in Stock our Jeweler will make it in 4-6 weeks"